biomejs/biome/website/src/content/blog/biome-v1-7.md

 This is handy for writing your own [pre-commit script](/recipes/git-hooks/#shell-script).
 Note that, unstaged changes on a staged file are **not** ignored.
-Thus, we still recommend using a [dedicated pre-commit tool](/recipes/git-hooks/).
+Thus, we still recommend using a [dedicated pre-commit tool](/recipes/git-hooks/)..

-`--changed` and `--staged` are not available on the command `biome ci` because they don't make sense in a CI environment.
+Thanks to [@castarco](https://github.com/castarco) for implementing this feature!

 ## Linter